GLOBAL MARKETS-Coronavirus shock and oil price fall pummel world stocks

 Saudi Arabia had stunned markets with plans to raise its production significantly after the collapse of OPEC's supply cut agreement with Russia - a grab for market share reminiscent of a drive in 2014 that sent prices down by about two-thirds.
 O/R

-Brent crude LCOc1 and U.S. crude CLc1 futures slid as much as $14 to trade at $31.02 and $27.34 a barrel in chaotic trade before recovering some of their losses.
+Brent crude LCOc1 and U.S. crude CLc1 futures slid as much as $14 to trade at $31.02 and $27.34 a barrel in chaotic trade.
+They recovered some of their losses but were still down 23% - on track for their biggest daily fall since 1991, the start of the first Gulf War.
 O/R

 The pan-regional STOXX 600 .STOXX fell into bear market territory -- a drop of more than 20% from its February peak.
-Oil stocks sank, with Premier Oil PMO.L down 54% and energy giant BP BP.L trading nearly 20% lower.
+Oil stocks sank, with Premier Oil PMO.L down 51% and energy giant BP BP.L trading 21% lower.

-Heavy selling was set to continue on Wall Street with U.S. futures EScv1 hitting their down limit.
+Heavy selling was set to continue on Wall Street with U.S. futures EScv1 hitting their down limit after tumbling 5% on Sunday.The SPDR S&P 500 exchange traded fund SPY is down 7.4% in premarket trading.

 "We are seeing this week, finally, a full-scale liquidation and signs of capitulation, full-scale panic - we see this in every asset," said Paul O'Connor, head of multi-asset at Janus Henderson.